surecart/surecart-wp-plugin/README.md

 ```

 ### Install JavaScript Dependencies
-Run `yarn` to install javascript dependencies across the monorepo.
+Run `yarn` in the plugin root directory to install javascript dependencies across the monorepo.
 ```
 yarn
 ```